 Since its launch, Kraken has grown to become one of the largest and most trusted crypto exchanges due to its strict adherence to financial regulations.
 Additionally, it is worth mentioning that Kraken is among the few trading platforms that have never suffered a security breach.
 It is a testament to its robust security measures.
-We will delve deeper into its security and safety policies in a later section of this guide.
+To know more details about the platform’s security measures read our comprehensive Is Kraken Safe guide.

 There are two broad crypto exchange classifications – that is, centralized and decentralized platforms.
 The former is run and governed by a central body such as a company or an individual.
 In contrast, the latter is run by a decentralized organization, often a network of nodes or computers incentivized to govern the platform.
 Kraken is a centralized exchange run by its parent company Payward, Inc.

 A distinct feature amongst different cryptocurrency exchanges is the services they offer.
 Some are focused on creating a pure trading platform.
 In contrast, others have morphed into diverse service providers to cater to the growing demand for complementary services, including staking, loans, custody, among others.
 Kraken is no exception.

 At the time of its launch in 2013, it was a pure trading platform.
 Eight years later and Kraken has expanded to a suite of products that appeal to its customers and help it stay ahead of the competition.
 Here are some of the notable services it offers: